Decoding the Language of Tuberculosis and Making It Simple

 Young Adolescents

 Understanding the terms and concepts related to tuberculosis (TB) is essential in the fight against this infectious disease.
 From recognizing high-risk groups to ensuring proper treatment through methods like Directly Observed Treatment (DOT), everyone plays a role in TB prevention and care.
 Raising awareness, addressing stigma, and promoting early diagnosis are key steps to reducing the burden of TB on individuals and communities.
 By staying informed and supporting efforts to improve TB care, we can help control the spread of this disease and ultimately save lives.
-Tuberculosis: A Call to Action for Indian Youth - Join the Movement!
+Tuberculosis: A Call to Action - Join the Movement!

 Let’s unite for a healthier, stronger India—because the fight against TB starts with you.